jasdumas/jasdumas.github.io/_posts/2018-02-05-exploring_untp_beer_twitter.md

 ## Project Objective

-Untappd has some usage restrictions for their [API](https://untappd.com/api/register) namely not allowing any exploratory of analytics uses, so [I'm](https://untappd.com/user/jasdumas) going to explore tweets of beer and brewery check-ins from the Untappd app to find some _implicit_ trends in how users share their activity.
+Untappd has some usage restrictions for their [API](https://untappd.com/api/register), namely not allowing any exploration for analytics or data mining use cases, so [I'm](https://untappd.com/user/jasdumas) going to explore tweets of beer and brewery check-ins from the Untappd app to find some _implicit_ trends in how users share their activity.

 ## Exploratory Analysis